2023 Rugby World Cup final

 The 2023 Rugby World Cup final was a rugby union match played on 28 October 2023 at the Stade de France in Saint-Denis, France.
-It marked the culmination of the 2023 Rugby World Cup and was played between New Zealand and the defending champion, South Africa.
-South Africa won the match by a single point to claim their fourth Webb Ellis Cup, becoming the first nation to do so.
-South Africa also became the first team to ever win back-to-back Rugby World Cup tournaments away from home.
-The team's captain, Siya Kolisi, became the first to accomplish the away double as captain.
+It marked the culmination of the 2023 Rugby World Cup and was played between New Zealand and the defending champions, South Africa.
+This was the first time that both finalists had already lost a game during the tournament.

+South Africa won the match by a single point, 12-11, becoming the first nation to win the Webb Ellis Cup four times.
+South Africa scored four penalties, and New Zealand scored a try and two penalties.
+New Zealand captain Sam Cane was sent off after 27 minutes, the first player to be red carded in a World Cup final.